Xhand98/Xhand98/README.md

 # 💫 About Me:
-🔭 I’m currently working on Nothing :(<br>👯 I’m looking to collaborate on Anything :(<br>🌱 I’m currently learning React<br>💬 Ask me about the basics<br>⚡ Fun fact I started programming as a joke...
-It isn't a joke anymore
+🔭 I’m currently working on School projects<br>
+👯 I’m looking to collaborate on C++ projects! <br>
+🌱 I’m currently learning C++ <br>
+💬 Ask me about the basics <br>
+⚡Fun fact: I began programming as a joke... but it’s definitely not a joke anymore!

 # 💻 Tech Stack: